RiadOliveira/Tradelous-backend/README.md

 <h1 align="center">Tradelous (Backend)</h1>

 <p align="center">
-  Backend of Tradelous application, created in order to manage and provide users (employees and admins), companies, products and sales to front-end application.
+    Backend of <a href="https://github.com/RiadOliveira/Tradelous-frontend-desktop">Tradelous</a> application, created in order to manage and provide users (employees and admins), companies, products and sales to front-end application.
 I have decided to create this application in order to practice my backend development skills.
 </p>

 <h4 align="center">